 Using features like chatbots and video chat allows your customers to interact with your customer service team on their terms.
-They can get the answers they want when they want and how they want them.
+As a result, they can get the answers they want when and how they want them.

-And, meeting your customers where they are is the name of the game in the modern economy.
+And meeting your customers where they are in the name of the game in the modern economy.

 Struggle With Customer Profiles

-If you’ve been in sales and marketing for any length of time, you know about the “customer persona”.
+If you’ve been in sales and marketing for any length of time, you know about the “customer persona.”
 It’s an important part of any sales or marketing strategy.
-How are you going to sell something if you don’t know who to sell it to?
+For example, how will you sell something if you don’t know who to sell it to?

 Large corporations spend hundreds of thousands of dollars and have teams of dozens of people devoted to this research for their companies.
 But, the small guys don’t have that level of resources to devote to market research.